AbhaySolanki007/Insurance-helpdesk/README.md

 ## Key Features

 - **Dual-Agent Architecture**: A tiered system with L1 and L2 agents, orchestrated by LangGraph, to handle queries of varying complexity.
+- **API-Driven Human-in-the-Loop (HITL)**: A robust approval workflow for sensitive operations like user data updates.
+The system uses graph checkpointing to pause execution and waits for an administrator's decision via a secure API, managed by a separate admin console.
 - **Stateful Conversations**: LangGraph's SQLite checkpointing enables persistent, multi-turn conversations, allowing agents to remember context.
 - **RAG-Powered Search**: A powerful Retrieval-Augmented Generation (RAG) pipeline using ChromaDB provides agents with instant access to a knowledge base of FAQ articles.
 - **Automated Ticketing**: Seamless integration with the JIRA API allows the L2 agent to create, search, and manage support tickets automatically.